VincentLindsay/Enterprise-SOC-Home-Lab/Developing virtual environment/README.md

 * For the SIEM (Kibana) server, I utilized Ubuntu Server version 24.04.4 LTS
 <img width="635" height="613" alt="image" src="https://github.com/user-attachments/assets/051c1213-91d9-45de-b80f-d1cb09d25fd3" />

-* Now that the server is installed, I can now move onto configuring our SIEM, which will be the Kibana from the Elastic Stack
+* Now that the server is installed, I can now move onto configuring our SIEM, which will be  Kibana from the Elastic Stack, and will be demonstrated in a later section